webdados/lang-attribute-blocks/README.md

 # Language Attribute for Container Blocks

-A WordPress plugin that adds "lang" and "dir" attributes to Group, Columns, and Cover blocks for improved accessibility.
+A WordPress plugin that adds “lang” and “dir” attributes to Group, Columns, and Cover blocks for improved accessibility.

 ## Description